 Job Scripts on Olivia

 This page documents how to specify the queue system parameters for the different job types on Olivia.
 See Job Types on Olivia for information about the different job types on Olivia.
+See also Staging In / Out Files from / to NIRD using Slurm for how to automatically copy files from and to NIRD.

-Normal jobs must specify account (--account), walltime limit (--time) and how much memory is needed.
+Small jobs must specify account (--account), walltime limit (--time) and how much memory is needed.
 Usually, they will also specify the number of tasks (i.e., processes) to run (--ntasks - the default is 1), and they can also specify how many cpus each task should get (--cpus-per-task - the default is 1).

 Memory usage is specified with --mem-per-cpu, in MiB (--mem-per-cpu=3600M) or GiB (--mem-per-cpu=4G).